To convert inches to millimeters, multiply by 25.425.4:

 mm=in×25.4\text{mm} = \text{in} \times 25.4

-An inch is a U.S. customary unit, and a millimeter is a metric unit.
-Since a millimeter is much smaller, the number gets larger when you convert the same length from inches to millimeters.
+An inch is a U.S. customary unit and a millimeter is a metric unit, and the millimeter is much smaller, so the number grows when you rewrite the same length in millimeters.
+The factor traces back through centimeters.
+By definition,

 1 in=25.4 mm1\ \text{in} = 25.4\ \text{mm}